Cold War (song): Development

 "Cold War" was co-written and co-produced by Monáe with Nathaniel Irvin III and Charles Joseph II.
 The song was recorded by Control Z and Roman GianArthur at Wonderland Studios in Atlanta, Georgia, and was mastered by Larry Anthony at CO5 Mastering in Atlanta.
 Irvin and Phil Tan edited "Cold War" at Wonderland Studios and Soapbox Studios, respectively.
 Monáe enlisted several musicians to create the song's overall sound.
 Irvin provided most of the instrumentation for the song, including the Mellotron, electric guitar, organ, and extra percussion.
 Backing vocals were recorded by Monáe and Irvin.
 Monáe enlisted the Wonderland Orchestra to play the strings.
 Kellindo Parker performs on lead guitar and rhythm guitar.
 Grace Shim performed on the cello while Alexander Page provided the violin and viola, with Monáe guiding head the string arrangement.
 YoungPete Alexander performs on the drums.

 Music and lyrics

-"Cold War" is a futuristic new wave and Afro-funk song.
+"Cold War" has been described as a futuristic neo-new wave rock and Afro-funk song.
 The song carries an uptempo, anthemic sound that is aided by the frantic, sprinting beats and a stinging guitar solo.
 The song's drum track bears a similarity to that of the 2000 single "B.O.B" by OutKast, with whom Monáe has collaborated and whose member Big Boi was one of her mentors, helping her sign to Bad Boy Records.
 Monae's vocals on the song received several comparisons to those of Beyoncé.
 David D. of The Smoking Section found the lyrics to be about duality and "a cold war of inner strife ... that can be buried under smiles, electric guitars and up-tempo drum patterns".